pierrepeterlongo/back_to_sequences/README.md

 | 100,000         | 1.2    	 | 0.74 Mb |
 | 1,000,000       | 15.0   	 | 6.58 Mb |

 ## complete example:
-### generate random reads and extract some of their kmers:
+### For testing: generate random reads and extract some of their kmers:
 ```bash
 # Generate 100000 reads of average length 500 and minimum length 100
 python scripts/generate_random_fasta.py 100000 500 100 reads.fasta